jon-jacky/Piety/editors/demo.md

 If you want to run the demo again, you can copy the initial versions from the *editors/demo* directory again.

-Finally, restore the curent version of *pmacs.py* from the *demo* directory:
+Finally, restore the current version of *pmacs.py* from the *demo* directory:

     cp demo/pmacs.py .